 Unlocking Potential

-Redesigned the digital smart room experience to optimize patient information and decrease nurse workload.
+We redesigned the digital smart room experience to optimize patient information and decrease nurse workload.

 Our challenge